Achievable logoAchievable logo

 Picornavirus

-This family includes two groups - Enteroviruses and Rhinoviruses.
-Enteroviruses are located in the gastrointestinal tract and include Poliovirus, Coxsackievirus, Echovirus and Hepatitis A virus.
-The important members of this group are Poliovirus, ECHO Virus, Coxsackie Virus and Enteroviruses.
-Rhinoviruses are located in the nose.
+• Enteroviruses are found in the gastrointestinal tract and include Poliovirus, Coxsackievirus, Echovirus, and Hepatitis A virus.
+Important members of this group are Poliovirus, ECHO virus, Coxsackie virus, and Enteroviruses.

 Poliovirus

 Pathogenesis: Once it enters the human body, it multiplies in the epithelial and lymphoid tissues of the gastrointestinal tract.
-It causes a viraemia during which it multiplies in cells of the reticuloendothelial system and reach the brain and spinal cord where they multiply in the neurons.
-It can also spread in a retrograde fashion to the CNS along nerve axons.
+It causes a viraemia, during which it multiplies in cells of the reticuloendothelial system and reaches the brain and spinal cord, where it multiplies in neurons.
+It can also spread retrogradely to the CNS along nerve axons.
 It preferentially multiplies in the anterior horn cell motor neurons of the spinal cord.
 Lysis of cells during release of progeny virions causes loss of motor neurons and consequent flaccid paralysis.
-[Quick question - What kind of paralysis is seen in UMN lesions? ]

 Clinical features: Poliovirus can cause four types of infections as follows.

-2. Minor Illness: Fever, sore throat, viremia, maybe paralysis.
+2. Minor illness: Fever, sore throat, viremia, maybe paralysis.

-Coxsackie Viruses
+Coxsackie viruses

 Epidemic pleurodynia with chest muscle pain and spasms (type B) and epidemic hemorrhagic conjunctivitis are other diseases caused.
-[Do you remember the other viral cause of hemorrhagic conjunctivitis?].

 Echoviruses

 ECHO stands for enteric cytopathic human orphan virus.
 They are transmitted by the feco-oral route.
 There are 34 serotypes.
 They primarily infect the gastrointestinal tract.
-They cause common cold, aseptic meningitis, encephalitis, gastroenteritis, hemorrhagic conjunctivitis, fever and rash.
-Laboratory diagnosis is made by culture and antibody detection by neutralization tests.

 Other Enteroviruses

-All Enteroviruses discovered after 1969 are named numerically e.g. Enterovirus 70 and so on.
+All Enteroviruses discovered after 1969 are named numerically (e.g., Enterovirus 70 and so on).
 The specific diseases caused by them are as follows.

 1. Enterovirus 68 - pneumonia